textadventures/squiffy/README.md

 Squiffy is a tool for creating interactive fiction.

 This Github project is for the Squiffy compiler.
 It reads in a Squiffy script file, and outputs HTML, CSS and JavaScript.
+A player's game state is saved automatically to Local Storage.

 The Squiffy compiler has been tested with Python 2.7 and Python 3.3.
 To run it you will need to install the [Markdown package](https://pypi.python.org/pypi/Markdown).